thesmokingrobot/11ty-no-style-please/posts/why-do-vix-futures-trade-at-a-different-price-to-the-vix-index.md

 .﻿..

-i﻿n the next article, i'll discuss how you can apply these concepts to a systematic carry trade.
+i﻿n the [next article](https://therobotjames.com/posts/carrywhoring-with-vix-futures/), i discuss how you can apply these concepts to a systematic carry trade.

 .﻿..